ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 * Play recap now counts ``ignored`` and ``rescued`` tasks as well as ``ok``, ``changed``, ``unreachable``, ``failed`` and ``skipped`` tasks, thanks to two additional stat counters in the ``default`` callback plugin.
 Tasks that fail and have ``ignore_errors: yes`` set are listed as ``ignored``.
 Tasks that fail and then execute a rescue section are listed as ``rescued``.
 Note that ``rescued`` tasks are no longer counted as ``failed`` as in Ansible 2.7 (and earlier).

 * ``osx_say`` callback plugin was renamed into :ref:`say <say_callback>`.

+* Inventory plugins now support caching via cache plugins.
+To start using a cache plugin with your inventory see the section on caching in the :ref:`inventory guide<using_inventory>`.
+To port a custom cache plugin to be compatible with inventory see :ref:`developer guide on cache plugins<developing_cache_plugins>`.

 Porting custom scripts
 ======================